Loading...

 Avoid COVID-19 but stay connected to your friends and relations

 Avalon Preservation Association advises members that COVID-19 is still with us.
-To help resist its spread, please wash your hands regularly, wear facemarks at indoor venues and maintain physical distancing.
-It’s more important than ever to maintain your connection with friends and relatives – whether face-to-face or via technology.
+To help resist its spread, please wash your hands regularly, consider wearing a facemark at indoor venues and maintain physical distancing where appropriate.
+It’s more important than ever to maintain your connection with friends and relatives.

 The APA notice board